Caradrian14/Pruebas_cursoAI/03-05/tensorflow/readme.md

 ### Variables

 Variables are useful to represent tensor values that can be modified using assign and assign_add.
 They are often used to represent neural network weights.

+## Computing Gradients

+For back propagation, you need to compute gradients.
+This is done using tf.GradientTape() idiom:

+-Add with tf.GradientTape block around our computations -Mark those tensors with respect to which we need to compute gradients by calling tape.watch (all variables are watched automatically)
+-Compute whatever we need (build computational graph) -Obtain gradients using tape.gradient